plastic-io/graph-editor-vue-2/README.md

 When using the `addPlugin` action to define a `vectorProperties` plugin or `graphProperties` plugin, you must select an icon that is registered in the vuetify icon library.
 You can select an icon from the [mdi-icons list](https://cdn.materialdesignicons.com/4.9.95/) or you can register custom icons, [instructions](https://vuetifyjs.com/en/features/icons/#material-design-icons).
 When a user clicks the tab with your plugin, your component will load in the tab content area.
 Trying to register a component to a non existent plugin type will cause an error.

+The template below is setup to allow you to pass parameters from `main.ts` into your plugin.
+In this example, the vuex store instance is passed into the plugin as the argument `context`.
+In the plugin template, a store module is created with some examples.
+Using this pattern you can add your plugin UI and functionality in a single interface.

 ## Plugin Template
 ```
     module.exports = function (context) {